GNS3/gns3-web-ui/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+# How to build gns3server for WebUI?

+      python3 scripts/build.py build -b dist

+# Releasing

+## Bumping releases

+We're using [version-bump-prompt](https://www.npmjs.com/package/version-bump-prompt) for increasing version.

+Intall `bump` via:

+        npm install -g version-bump-prompt

+If you would like to bump prepatch just type:

+        bump --prepatch --tag --push

+## Final release

+We have got configured CircleCI, TravisCI and AppVeyor for distributing application for particular platform.
+In order to release you need to tag your code nad push it.

+Using `bump`:

+        bump --patch --tag --push

+Or manually:

+        git tag v0.0.1
+        git push origin v0.0.1

+When artifacts are made you can see draft release here: [gns3-web-ui releases](https://github.com/GNS3/gns3-web-ui/releases) which is waiting to be published.
+After release please change current version in `package.json` to `X.X.X-beta.0`'.
+Otherwise artifacts will be overwritten during the next commit.

+You may use `bump` to achieve that:

+        bump --prepatch

+## Staging release

+In case you would like to create a new staging release.
+Please create draft release on github, like `0.0.1-dev1`.
+After successful build you can find there artifacts.

 ## Further help

 If you want to contribute to GNS3 Web UI feel free to reach us at `developers@gns3.net`.